-No we’re not.
-We list MMA fighters, of course we do.
+We do list MMA fighters, however we're not an MMA website exclusively.
 The idea behind the Awakening website and database is for us to list and discuss all martial arts equally.
 However, due to our limited resources we have found ourselves only able to effectively focus on MMA, Muay Thai, Kickboxing and Boxing.
 Our goal is to be able to work towards a day when we can have a dedicated member of staff for each discipline.
 That day is a long way off, but we are doing everything we can to get there!
 Martial artists from ALL disciplines are welcomed equally.
 So regardless of your style, if you want an Awakening profile please request a profile questionnaire at firstname.lastname@example.org

+We are currently not in a financial position to sponsor anyone.
+We know from talking to several athletes however that they have successfully used their Awakening Female Fighter profiles to help get them new sponsorship deals - this is such great news.
 When we first started out we did sponsor some athletes and this helped us become recognized as a serious company.
-The athletes we sponsored were: Julie Kitchen, Tecia Torres, Bec Rawlings, Kate Jackson and Lauren Huxley to name a few.
-We are currently no longer are in a financial position where we can sponsor anyone.
-We hope to be able to work to a future where we can again sponsor athletes.
-We know from receiving several messages however that athletes have successfully used their Awakening Female Fighter profiles to help get them new sponsorship deals – this is such great news!
+The athletes we sponsored were: Julie Kitchen, Tecia Torres, Bec Rawlings, Kate Jackson, Lauren Huxley and the Edmunds Sistas to name a few.
+We hope to be able to work to a future where we can sponsor athletes again. !

 The AOCA, or Awakening Outstanding Contribution Award is exactly that.
 It’s our way of showing some love and appreciation for someone who is exceptional.
 In most cases where the AOCA has been given, the athlete in question has made an incredible overall contribution to the female martial arts scene.